vekeshkumar/certificateGenerator/readme.txt

 # Certificate-Generator-PHP
  This is an application which generates certificates with given details and template and mail them to user.
+I developed for in 2014 for VIT University and Spoken Tutorials, which was used for next 2 years to generate 10,000 certificates.

 FILE ORGANISATION: